Skip to main content

 Neil deGrasse Tyson in the MagLab’s atrium.

 Tyson — who wanted to keep his lab visit low-key, small-scale and free of reporters — often surprised lab staff with his playful demeanor.
 At one point during the tour, he stopped and knocked on the door of an office cubby usually occupied by a MagLab postdoc.
-A startled graduate student was sitting in the seemingly run-of-the mill gray-colored office chair instead and had this memerable interaction:
+A startled graduate student was sitting in the seemingly run-of-the mill gray-colored office chair instead and had this memorable interaction explaining the power a good chair can have on science progress.

 "See how this chair actually gives when you sink back in it?
 This chair was designed to conform to your body, not make your body conform to it.
 I had a chair like this when I was working on my doctoral thesis, and I never had any back problems from sitting in it for hours and hours because it was so well engineered."

-The importance of good engineering turned out to be a central theme of his visit and presentation — “Science as a Way of Knowing: A Cosmic Perspective” — to a packed house of nearly 1,200 people in FSU’s Ruby Diamond Concert Hall.
+The importance of good engineering turned out to be a central theme of his presentation — “Science as a Way of Knowing: A Cosmic Perspective” — to a packed house of nearly 1,200 people in FSU’s Ruby Diamond Concert Hall.
 After his visit to the MagLab, Tyson had seen some of the lab’s most cutting-edge magnet engineering projects, including the 45 T, the Split Coil 25 T and the 900 MHz and noted how many important discoveries, such as Magnetic Resonance Imaging (MRI) machines, grew out of basic research like that underway at the MagLab.

 “In a hospital, every machine with an on/off switch that’s brought into the service of diagnosing the condition of your body without cutting you open is based on a principle of physics — and it was discovered by a physicist who had no interest in medicine at the time they made the discovery.”